-Donors don’t leave legacies to grey flannel suits.
-Donors want to see the face of the person wearing the suit, because philanthropy is based on forming relationships with people.
-And relationships require getting personal — which is why fundraisers need well-written biographies.
+Donors don’t leave legacies to empty, grey flannel suits.
+Donors want to see the face of the person wearing the suit, because philanthropy is about forming relationships with people.
+And any relationship requires an element of “getting to know you.”
+That’s why your fundraisers need well-written biographies on your nonprofit’s planned giving website.

 Here are a few tips to get started: